 - Consider working on smaller goals first that you can use as stepping stones towards purchasing your home.

 The number one thing here is to make sure that you are setting yourself up for success.
-Which means that while every goal you set should be challenging, it needs to be achievable.
+This means that while every goal you set should be challenging, it needs to be achievable.

 Make your financial goals realistic